toasterofbread/spmp-docs/content/docs/client/installation.md

 {{< snippet "server_warning.md" >}}

 The desktop version of SpMp is available on Linux and Windows.
 Both can be downloaded from SpMp's [release page](https://github.com/toasterofbread/spmp/releases).
-Java must be installed on the system for both OSes.

-On desktop, SpMp plays audio by connecting to a running instance of [SpMs]({{% relref "docs/server/about" %}}).
-If you're using a stable release, you don't need to worry about this as SpMs comes packaged with releases of SpMp and is ran automatically by default.
+#### Dependencies
+##### All OSes

+- Java

+##### Linux only

+- All [dependencies of SpMs]({{% relref "docs/server/installation" %}}) (required to run the packaged SpMs executable)

+#### Details

+If you're using a stable release and intend to use SpMp on its own without an external server instance, setting up SpMs is not required.
+However, because SpMp runs a packaged SpMs executable automatically, its dependencies must still be installed.

 For Linux, SpMp is packaged as a standalone AppImage which can be executed directly without installation.
 The Windows version comes as an installer which unpackages the application's files to `C:/Program Files/spmp` (by default).
 It can be ran using the shortcut automatically added to the system.